 How skilled do I have to be in order to paddle a canoe or kayak on the Batsto or Mullica rivers?

 Paddling on Pine Barrens rivers is great for paddlers of all skill levels.
 We do recommend having some basic paddling knowledge or going with someone who has paddling experience.
 Both the Batsto and Mullica rivers are slow-flowing rivers, so there are no rapids.
-These are natural rivers, so there are occasional obstacles (downed trees or low-hanging branches) that you have to navigate through.
+These are natural rivers, so there are occasional obstacles (downed trees or low-hanging branches) that you have to navigate past.
 Many stretches along the Batsto and Mullica are narrow and winding, so you’ll need enough skill to be able to steer or navigate your canoe or kayak through the twists and turns.
 If you’re a complete beginner, we offer kayak and canoe lessons from American Canoe Association certified instructors to help you learn the basics before attempting a river trip.
 Know your limits!

 Where is the starting point and how do I get onto the river?